GSA/digitalgov.gov/content/posts/2014-06-17-trends-on-tuesday-mobile-location-data.md

 ---
+url: /2014/06/17/trends-on-tuesday-mobile-location-data/
 date: 2014-06-17 10:00:38 -0400
-title: 'Trends on Tuesday\: Mobile Location Data Improving'
+title: 'Trends on Tuesday: Mobile Location Data Improving'
-summary: 'Imagine a world where your mobile device delivers ads for goods and services within 100 yards of your location.
-According to Thinknear, a leader in targeted'
+summary: Imagine a world where your mobile device delivers ads for goods and services within 100 yards of your location.
+According to Thinknear, a leader in targeted
-authors: [tjohnson]
+authors:
+  - tjohnson
 categories:
   - Mobile
   - Monthly Theme